 - Share with the MDN community the progress and state of the documentation work, by participating in discussions on the MDN discussion forum, and so forth.

 - Engage and support new contributors to build a strong team of awesome contributors.

 In addition to the privileges available to all authenticated users on MDN, mentors have these additional privileges:

 After you become a mentor, you don't have to stay in the role forever.
 Your interest, priorities, and available time may change, and that's OK.
 If you foresee that you won't continue as a mentor (or you realize that you have already stopped), please take the following steps:

 - Contact Eric Shepherd, the MDN Documentation Lead, to notify him that you are stepping down as mentor.

 - If possible, ask someone else who is an active contributor in your topic area to step into the mentor role.
 If that person agrees, notify the MDN Documentation Lead of the new person taking the role.

-If you haven't been active on MDN (or on the dev-mdc mailing list) in two months, you might be contacted to confirm that you want to continue as mentor.
+If you haven't been active on MDN (or on the MDN discussion forum) in two months, you might be contacted to confirm that you want to continue as mentor.
 Mentors who are inactive for three months, or do not respond in a reasonable time when contacted, may be removed from their role.